colah/ByronTrialNotes/daily-notes/day19.md

  * Yes.
 Suspected potato cannon.
 * People use the for recreation?
  * Yes.
-* You would stuff object inside and then build up air preassure.
+* You would stuff object inside and then build up air pressure.
  * Maybe...
 * There might be other ways, but as you understand it...
  * Yes.
-* Now there's a hole, that would prevent air preassure from building up?
+* Now there's a hole, that would prevent air pressure from building up?
  * I thought that would be for igniting something.
 * Certainly, if it was to become a potato cannon, it would need to be modified.
  * Yes.